NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 ##Part 1.
 Creating a LiDAR derived Canopy Height Model (CHM)
 In this activity, we will create a Canopy Height Model.
-Remember that the canopy height model, represents the actual heights of the trees on the ground.
+The [canopy height model]({{ base.url }} /remote-sensing/2_LiDAR-Data-Concepts_Activity2/), represents the actual heights of the trees on the ground.
 And we can derive the CHM by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).

-To begin the CHM creation, we will call the raster libraries in R and import the lidar derived digital surface model (DSM).
-Then we will import and plot the DSM.
+To create the CHM, we will call the raster libraries in R and import the lidar derived digital surface model (DSM) and the digital terrain model (DTM).

-	#Because we will be exporting data in this activity, let's set the
-	#working directory before we go any further.
-The working directory
+	#Make sure your working directory is set properly!
-	#will determine where data are saved.
-If you already have an R studio project
+	#The working directory will determine where data are saved.
-	#setup you can skip this step!
+	#If you already have an R studio project setup then you can skip this step!
 	setwd("yourPathHere")

     #Import DSM into R
     library(raster)

-	#IMPORTANT - the path to your DSM data may be different than the
-	#path below.
+	# If the cod ebelow doesn't work, check your working directory path!
     dsm_f <- "DigitalSurfaceModel/SJER2013_DSM.tif"

     dsm <- raster(dsm_f)
-    ## See info about the raster.
+    # View info about the raster.
+Then plot it.
     dsm
     plot(dsm)

 Next, we will import the Digital Terrain Model (DTM).
-Remember that the DTM represents the ground (terrain) elevation.
+The [DTM represents the ground (terrain) elevation]({{ base.url }} /remote-sensing/2_LiDAR-Data-Concepts_Activity2/).

     #import the digital terrain model